The Master of Arts in Gestalt Psychotherapy is a level 9 award validated by the South East Technical University (SETU), formerly known as IT Carlow.

 Since 1983, the training has consistently produced therapists of quality not just qualified therapists.
 It has an excellent reputation both nationally and internationally and its graduates work in a wide range of settings including universities, colleges, the HSE, voluntary organisations and private practice.
 See Graduate Testimonials.

-Entry to the training programme is at graduate or equivalent level.
+Entry to the training programme is at graduate level 8 or equivalent.
 Selection is made on the basis of personal development as well as prior experience and academic aptitude.
 In line with research evidence, we believe that the person of the therapist and the strength of the relationship they make are the most important factors in predicting good therapeutic outcome.
-More information on Admission-Criteria.
+More information on Admission Criteria

-Every member of staff is a highly experienced and currently practising therapist.
-Their experience is both complementary and diverse and includes supervision, group dynamics, play therapy, bodywork, teaching at Masters level and research.
-Staff members are active in professional associations and some have served on their governing bodies.
+Faculty members are highly experienced therapists whose experience is both complementary and diverse.
+It includes supervision, group dynamics, play therapy, bodywork, teaching at Masters level and research.
+Faculty members are active in professional associations and some have served on their governing bodies.

 Cumulatively the team has more than 150 years of clinical and teaching experience.
 Details of staff, their interests and qualifications can be found on the Training Staff page.